Two Days Travel Washington DC

 Walking around Arlington, you have to reflect on the over 400,000 soldiers and veterans that are buried there.
 The cemetery itself is a place of beauty and tranquility.
 You can’t help but notice the uniformity of the grave stones which add to the beauty and also the somber emotions.

-John F. Kennedy became the 2nd US President to buried in Arlington (William H. Taft was the first).
-Next to his grave burns an Eternal flame put there by his wife Jacqueline Kennedy Onassis as a symbol of hope.
+John F. Kennedy became the 2nd US President to be buried in Arlintong (William H. Taft was the first).
+Next to his grave burns an eternal flame put there by his wife Jacqueline Kennedy Onassis as a symbol of hope.

 Changing of the Guard

-The tomb of the unknowns is guarded 365 days a year, 24 hours a day.
+The tomb of the unknown is guarded 365 days a year, 24 hours a day.
 A soldier performs the same routine every day.
-The soldier marches 21 steps, turns and faces the tomb for 21 seconds, then clicks heels, moves the rifle to the other shoulder, then paces 21 steps aways from the tomb.
+The soldier marches 21 steps, turns and faces the tomb for 21 seconds, then clicks heels, moves the rifle to the other shoulder, then paces 21 steps away from the tomb.
 This is done with incredible consistency and precision.
-When watching this, with a crowd of people, you can hear a pin drop.
+You can hear a pin drop, even when watching this with a crowd of people.
 21 is reflective of the 21 gun salute, the highest military honor.
 It is reserved for Presidents and foreign dignitaries and also fired on Memorial Day to commemorate America’s fallen.

 Every half hour in the summer, and hour in the fall and winter, the changing of the guard ceremony occurs.
 The ceremony is solemn and dignified.

-The National mall contains the famous monuments and museums from the Washington Monument to the Capital.
+The National Mall contains the famous monuments and museums from the Washington Monument to the Capitol.

 Must see monuments here are: